Why OpenMagic Isn’t the Tool It Promises to Be

 OpenMagic promises to revolutionize CGI advertising with AI-powered templates, but does it truly deliver?
 Explore everything you need to know about the tool and where it falls short.

-While its AI-powered automation and ready-to-use templates make AI FOOH ad creation more accessible, the question remains: How much AI is actually at play?
-Does it actually push the boundaries of CGI advertising, or does it box creators into a templated, one-size-fits-all approach?
+While its AI-powered automation and ready-to-use templates make AI FOOH ad creation more accessible, one question remains.
+How much AI is actually at play?
+Does it push the limits of CGI advertising?
+Or does it trap creators in a one-size-fits-all template?

 What Is OpenMagic?

 OpenMagic is an AI-powered platform designed to simplify the creation of Fake Out Of Home Ads.
-It’s built for non-design savvy marketers, small business owners, and agencies who need a fast, accessible solution to produce engaging video content without the steep learning curve of traditional 3D tools.
+It’s built for non-design-savvy marketers, small business owners, and agencies.
+It’s designed for anyone needing a fast, simple way to create engaging video content.
+So, you can skip the difficult learning curve of traditional 3D tools.

-The platform aims to remove barriers in content creation, making advanced 3D computer-generated imagery (CGI) and visual effects (VFX)accessible to users without prior editing experience.
+The platform aims to remove barriers in content creation.
+It makes advanced 3D computer-generated imagery (CGI) and visual effects (VFX) accessible to users without prior editing experience.

 What It Promises